Cryptochrome: Phototropism

 In plants, cryptochromes mediate phototropism, or directional growth toward a light source, in response to blue light.
 This response is now known to have its own set of photoreceptors, the phototropins.

 Unlike phytochromes and phototropins, cryptochromes are not kinases.
 Their flavin chromophore is reduced by light and transported into the cell nucleus, where it affects the turgor pressure and causes subsequent stem elongation.
 To be specific, Cry2 is responsible for blue-light-mediated cotyledon and leaf expansion.
 Cry2 overexpression in transgenic plants increases blue-light-stimulated cotyledon expansion, which results in many broad leaves and no flowers rather than a few primary leaves with a flower.
 A double loss-of-function mutation in Arabidopsis thaliana Early Flowering 3 (elf3) and Cry2 genes delays flowering under continuous light and was shown to accelerate it during long and short days, which suggests that Arabidopsis CRY2 may play a role in accelerating flowering time during continuous light.

 Photomorphogenesis

 Cryptochromes receptors cause plants to respond to blue light via photomorphogenesis.
 They help control seed and seedling development, as well as the switch from the vegetative to the flowering stage of development.

-In Arabidopsis, it has been shown that cryptochromes controls plant growth during sub-optimal blue-light conditions.
+In Arabidopsis, CRY1 is the primary inhibitor of hypocotyl elongation but CRY2 inhibits hypocotyl elongation under low blue light intensity.
+CRY2 promotes flowering under long-day conditions.

+CRY gene mediates photomorphogenesis in several ways.
+CRY C-terminal interacts with CONTITUTIVE PHOTOMORPHOGENIC 1 (COP1), a E3 ubiquitin ligase that represses photomorphogenesis and flowering time.
+The interaction inhibits COP1 activity and allows transcription factors such as ELONGATED HYPOCOTYL 5 (HY5) to accumulate.
+HY5 is a basic leucine zipper (bZIP) factor that promotes photomorphogenesis by binding to light-responsive genes.
+CRY interacts with G protein β-subunit AGB1, where HY5 dissociates from AGB1 and becomes activated.
+CRY interacts with PHYTOCHROME-INTERACTING FACTOR 4 (PIF4) and PIF5, repressors of photomorphogenesis and promoter of hypocotyl elongation, to repress PIF4 and PIF5 transcription activity.
+Lastly, CRY can inhibit auxin and brassinosterioid (BR) signaling to promote photomorphogenesis.